HDTian/RFQT/README.md

        rate<-round(JJ*2/5  )/JJ #JJ is the number of covariates
        Qthreshold<-3.0
        Nb<-200
-The hyperparameter `S` `endsize` 'rate' 'Qthreshold' 'Nb' refers to the maximun depth of Q-tree, the minimal size of end node, the proportion of covariates considered in each split, the threshold value for Q statistic and the number of bootstraping/Q-trees in RFQT, respectively.
+The hyperparameter `S` `endsize` `rate` `Qthreshold` `Nb` refers to the maximun depth of Q-tree, the minimal size of end node, the proportion of covariates considered in each split, the threshold value for Q statistic and the number of bootstraping/Q-trees in RFQT, respectively.

+### 3. Run RFQT
+With all hyperparameters defined and all data structures needed, run the following codes to fit a RFQT (you can use other cluster command according to your preference)

+       howGX<-'const'
+       method<-'DR'; NDR<-20
+       cl<-makeCluster(n_cores_used)
+       clusterEvalQ(cl=cl , expr=library(dplyr))
+       clusterEvalQ(cl=cl , expr=library(MendelianRandomization) )
+       clusterExport(  cl=cl ,  varlist=c( 'JJ','NNN', 'odat', 'vdat',  'method', 'NDR', 'rate', 'S' ,'Nb',
+                                           'howGX','const','endsize',
+                                           'GetTree', 'GetNindex', 'GetIndex' )  )
+       DR_RES<-parSapply(   cl ,  1:Nb, BootstrapTreeFitting_real  )
+       stopCluster(cl)